jericson/jericson.github.io/board_vote.md

 The second reason is **personal**.
 Joy and I have disagreed with the elders many times this year and we've tried to resolve differences with individual elders.
 Eventually we were told that the elders valued their unified voice.
-I don't believe that's healthy for a governing body and it was destructive for our church.
-It seems only right that if we can't resolve our differences individually, we can vote on the merits of the board as a whole.
+I don't believe that approach is healthy for a governing body and it was destructive for our church.
+If we can't resolve our differences with elders individually, we have little choice but vote on the merits of the board as a whole.

 We love each of these men and if the vote were whether to be their friend, I'd gladly vote "yes" every time.
 But that's not what this